|351 CLEVELAND 4V, 4 Speed

 the early '90s.
 No tire place would touch them!!
 Time for new tires.
 Magnum 500s had some rust on

 them.
 Might as well get new New Magnum 500 Wheels and P235-60x15 BFG Radial T/A Tires.

 My Son, Henry Jr.

 Installed new Comp Cams Cam, Lifters Pushrods and Timing Set.

-Disassembled Fold Down seat, treated internal parts with Eastwood Encapsulator and painted exterior.
+Disassembled Fold Down seat, treated internal parts with Eastwood Encapsulator and painted the

 A couple of photo before starting the project.